There are three key messages we would like to share, for information on emotional wellbeing after cancer:

 Cancer Council Life Now Program

-Some people choose to use complementary therapies such as yoga, mindfulness, massage and reiki during and after treatment to help cope better with symptoms of cancer and/or side effects such as fatigue, nausea or pain caused by treatment.
+Some people choose to use complementary therapies such as complementary therapies massage and Reiki during and after treatment to help cope better with symptoms of cancer and/or side effects such as fatigue, nausea or pain caused by treatment.

-Before starting any complementary therapies it is important to speak to your doctor and follow their advice.
-If you would like to learn more about complementary therapies, speak to a Cancer Nurse on 13 11 20 or visit our complementary therapies page.
+Before starting any complementary therapies, it is important to speak to your doctor and follow their advice.
+If you would like to learn more about complementary therapies, speak to a cancer nurse on our 13 11 20 Cancer Information and Support Line or visit our complementary therapies page.